Dr. Mark Samaha

 The main restriction is the avoidance of strenuous activity, which includes vigorous exercise and heavy lifting for one week after surgery.
 Other maneuvers that increase the pressure in the head are also to be avoided.
 These include straining and bending forward.
 Otherwise, patients may carry out usual activities.

-Recovery time varies depending on whether blepharoplasty is performed alone or in conjunction with another procedure.
-When performed alone, recovery time is usually about 1 week.
+When performed alone, blepharoplasty recovery time is usually about 1 week.
 If a facelift is done in the same setting, recovery may take an additional 4 to 5 days depending on the extent of the facelift.

 Blepharoplasty is usually associated with some bruising.
 The degree of bruising depends upon surgical technique and the patient’s own tendency to bruise.
 The bruising will gradually fade in appearance the first few days following surgery.
 Dr. Samaha uses advanced, minimally invasive techniques to minimize bruising and swelling after surgery.
 Patients who have a natural tendency to bruise easily will experience slightly more bruising in the initial recovery period.